A study conducted on different subjects says that marijuana use created opportunities for intimacy, ranging from the emotional to the physical.

-A study published in the Cannabis journal claims that, unlike alcohol, cannabis has a positive effect on couples when consumed together, increasing the odds of intimacy and providing more opportunities for bonding.
+A study published in the journal Cannabis claims that, unlike alcohol, cannabis has a positive effect on couples when consumed together, increasing the odds of intimacy and providing more opportunities for bonding.

-The study collected data from 183 married or co-habitating couples, all of them claiming to be active marijuana users.
-Authors of the study asked the couples to monitor their cannabis intake for a period of 30 days, having participants report their experiences through their smartphones before and after consuming cannabis.
+The study was a small one, collecting data from just 183 married or co-habitating couples, all of them claiming to be active marijuana users.
+Authors of the study asked the couples to monitor their cannabis intake for a period of 30 days, with participants reporting their experiences through their smartphones before and after consuming cannabis.

-In order to comprehend the full extent of marijuana’s influence on relationships and intimacy, more studies need to be conducted, particularly ones that focus on larger samples of couples that monitor them over longer periods of time.
+In order to comprehend the full extent of marijuana’s influence on relationships and intimacy, more studies need to be conducted, particularly ones that focus on larger samples of couples and monitor their progress over longer periods of time.

 This isn’t the first time that marijuana has been associated positively with relationships; many call the plant an aphrodisiac and a 2019 study found that it improves sex and the likelihood of orgasms, particularly when it comes to women.